Connect with Mary on social media

 It’s nature’s “killing season,” when everything is tested; to participate in March’s explosion of new life, everything–animals, plants, appliances, careers, relationships–must first withstand February’s decay.

 No wonder Valentine’s Day was plopped into the middle of it.
 Throw cabin fever and Seasonal Affected Disorder into the mix and the heartiest romances implode.

 My approach is to consider this Valentine’s month, and broaden its laser focus from romantic to universal love, expressed through gratitude and some down-home maintenance.
-Here’s my Seven Step Guide for Surviving February’s Killing Season:
+Here’s my Six Step Guide for Surviving February’s Killing Season:

 1) Expect no progress anywhere.
 Do you see sunflowers outside rocketing skyward?
 Graduates tossing caps into the air?
 No. So until the first crocus bursts through last fall’s leaves, credit yourself for just holding steady through this “dark before dawn” month.

 2) Make no life- changing decisions.
 Seriously.
 No impulsive affairs, no “I’ve-finally-had-it-with-the-boss” and definitely no “May I just reflect back to you about your behavior?”
 Most “essential truths” discovered in February are informed by burn-out.
 Zip your lips and avoid correcting others at all costs.